 - At this time, only donors will be able to access the donation area.
 We kindly ask that any friends or family who accompany you wait outside the donation venue for you

 - Once inside the donation session, waiting area chairs will be arranged so you can sit slightly separated from other donors.
 Please do not move the chairs closer together!

-We understand that you may have to look after children who are not able to attend school.
-However, children under the age of 17 will not be able to enter the donation session and we kindly request that you make alternative arrangements for childcare whilst you donate.
+- Children aged 16 and under will not be able to enter the donation session and we kindly request that you make alternative arrangements for childcare whilst you donate.

 Thank you for your continued support of the Northern Ireland Blood Transfusion Service.

 General statement :